 Joan Trumpauer Mulholland shows us that anyone can make a difference right where they live.
 Her unnecessary journey brought her face to face with the KKK, angry and violent mobs, three months in prison, and shoulder to shoulder with the great moral heroes of the civil rights movement.
 Without any guarantee of success, Joan boldly risked her education, her family relationships, her safety and her life, yet she never gave up or lost a hold of her values.
 For this she is a moral hero and we are deeply inspired.

-Joan’s son Loki is making a film about her mother.
+Joan’s son Loki is making a film about his mother.
 Learn more about the film and Joan’s story here http://anordinaryhero.com

 Another film featuring Joan and other heroines: Sister’s Shoulders